japaric/rust-cross/README.md

 be prefixed with a triple that's different from $rustc_target.
 For example, in Ubuntu the cross compiler for ARM devices is packaged as `arm-linux-gnueabihf-gcc`, the same cross compiler is prefixed as `armv7-unknown-linux-gnueabihf-gcc` in [Exherbo], and `rustc` uses the `arm-unknown-linux-gnueabihf` triple for that target.
-None of these triple match but they refer to the same set of systems.
+None of these triples match, but they refer to the same set of systems.

 [Exherbo]: http://exherbo.org/